by James Kraus

 By ferry over to the United Kingdom:

-Nearly all manufactures utilized some form of cursive scripting during the 1950′s and 1960′s with few exceptions.
+Nearly all manufactures utilized some form of cursive scripting during the 1950’s and 1960’s with few exceptions.
 Mercedes-Benz never used cursive during this period.
 BMW indulged only on automatic gearbox cars, which carried a longhand Automatic script.
-In a similar vein, Volkswagen sent clutchless Beetles to North America for eighteen months beginning in the spring of 1968 with a badge reading “Automatic Stick Shift” rather than the customary “VW Automatic.”
-That was VW’s only foray into the art form.
+In a similar vein, Volkswagen sent clutchless Beetles to North America for eighteen months beginning in the spring of 1968 with a badge reading “Automatic Stick Shift” rather than the customary block-letter “VW Automatic.”
+With the exemption of the Karmann Ghia, that was VW’s only foray into the art form.
 Saab were also cursive-averse.

 Some of the photos above are courtesy of Chromeography which hosts superb photographs of badges and logos in both block and cursive styles from automobiles, motorcycles, scooters, bicycles and appliances.
 I heartily recommend a visit.